Using personal mobile devices for work could come at a price

 Another risk is the violation of employees' fundamental rights.
 For instance, an employer could suspect that an employee is using his personal mobile device to transfer information to his competitors.
 If the employee is using a company device, the employer would have the right to access that device if there is a suspicion (and, in any case, in compliance with the regulations and case law applicable).

-But in the case of personal devices this would not be an easy legal matter because the risk of violating fundamental employee rights rise expontentially, especially privacy rights, personal data rights and the right to confidential communications.
+But in the case of personal devices this would not be an easy legal matter because the risk of violating fundamental employee rights rise exponentially, especially privacy rights, personal data rights and the right to confidential communications.

 It sounds legally complicated...